-1. The Directoire Technique shall consist of three suitable members from the organising country or invited by it.

-2. (from 2007-08) For Grand Prix competitions, the competition supervisor, designated by the Executive Committee of the FIE, shall also be president of the Directoire Technique.
+- 1. The Directoire Technique shall consist of three suitable members from the organising country or invited by it. - 2.
+For Grand Prix competitions (from 2006-07 season), one of the three members of the Directoire Technique shall be designated by the Executive Committee of the FIE, taking into account the principle of geographic proximity.
+If the organising country has an appropriate person, the FIE will nominate that person.

-Participation
+Participation (But for 2005-06 season see p.
+30)

 - o.79.
 1. For Individual Category A competitions, both Senior and Junior, at each weapon, each national federation may enter a maximum of 12 fencers.
 The organising country (competitions in Europe) may enter up to 20 fencers plus the number needed to make up the pools. - 2.
 For Individual Category A competitions outside Europe, the organising country may enter up to 30 fencers plus the number needed to make up the pools. - 3.
 For Grand Prix competitions, entries are limited to a maximum of 8 fencers per weapon per country.
-The organising country may enter up to 12 fencers, plus the number of fencers needed to make up the pools, up to a maximum of 20 fencers. - 4.
+The organising country may enter a maximum of 20 fencers, including those needed to make up the pools. - 4.
 For Zonal Championships, both Senior and Junior, each national federation may enter:- - a maximum of 4 fencers per weapon in the individual competitions. - one team (consisting of 3 fencers with or without a reserve) per weapon in the team competitions. - o.80.
 The fencers who are of an age to qualify for the next World Junior Championships may fence in the Junior World Cup competitions of the fencing season.